RESOURCES

 Here’s one way to picture it:

-Jesus lived a perfect life.
+But Jesus did more than come near to us, He came to save us by giving His life in our place.
+He lived a perfect life.
 He never sinned.
 He healed the sick, loved the poor, and told the truth.
 And then, He did something amazing: He died on the cross, not for His own sin, but for ours.

 Why Did Jesus Die?